JuanmaMenendez/AutoHotkey-script-Open-Show-Apps/README.md

 **c)** `OpenOrShowAppBasedOnAppModelUserID(AppTitle, AppModelUserID)` - Useful for **Windows Store Apps** (contained in the "shell:AppsFolder\")

 Example: `F9:: OpenOrShowAppBasedOnAppModelUserID("Calculator", "Microsoft.WindowsCalculator_8wekyb3d8bbwe!App")`

+Note: To get the AppUserModelID of a Windows Store App, you can use this [comprehensive guide](https://jcutrer.com/windows/find-aumid).

 <br />

 ## Installation

-1- Download and install the AutoHotkey App [here](https://www.autohotkey.com/)
+1- Download and install the AutoHotkey App v1.1 [here](https://www.autohotkey.com/) <br />
+Note: v1.1 still working fine.
+Pull Request to refactor the scripts for v2 compatibility are welcome

 2- Download the script file [here](https://github.com/JuanmaMenendez/AutoHotkey-script-Open-Show-Apps/releases/latest/download/AutoHotkey-script-Open-Show-Apps.ahk)

-3- Edit the "SHORTCUTS CONFIGURATION" section in the script file (Notepad works) and create your shortcuts, setting your [keys](https://autohotkey.com/docs/KeyList.htm) and the address to your desired App by using the above [utility functions](https://github.com/JuanmaMenendez/AutoHotkey-script-Open-Show-Apps#utility-functions)
+3- Edit the "YOUR SHORTCUTS CONFIGURATION" section in the script file (Notepad works) and create your shortcuts, setting your [hotkeys](https://autohotkey.com/docs/KeyList.htm) and the address to your desired App by using the above [utility functions](https://github.com/JuanmaMenendez/AutoHotkey-script-Open-Show-Apps#utility-functions)

-For example, this line `F7:: OpenOrShowAppBasedOnExeName("C:\Windows\System32\SnippingTool.exe")`  will open the Window's SnippingTool when you press the *F7* key
+For example, this line `F7:: OpenOrShowAppBasedOnExeName("C:\Windows\notepad.exe")`  will open the Window's Notepad App when you press the *F7* key

 4- Execute the script (Double click on it)

-5- (Optional) In order to automatically load this script on System Start Up, you have to create a Window desktop shortcut for it and move it into the Windows startup folder, located exactly at "*%APPDATA%\Microsoft\Windows\Start Menu\Programs\Startup*"
+5- (Optional) In order to automatically load this script on System Start-Up, you have to create a Windows desktop shortcut for it and move it into the Windows startup folder, located exactly at "*%APPDATA%\Microsoft\Windows\Start Menu\Programs\Startup*"

 6- Enjoy

 <br />

-## Extras

-### Find AppUserModelID

-To get the AppUserModelID of a Windows Store App, you can use this [comprehensive guide](https://jcutrer.com/windows/find-aumid).